haven-protocol-org/haven-web-app/README.md

 1. Navigate to client folder
 2. Build the app for the environment
-3. Run Scripts to start the app in appropriate environment from root directory
+3. Run the appropriate script for the environment you want to run the app in

 ```bash
 cd client